OCA/l10n-switzerland/l10n_ch_fds_postfinance/README.md

 Features
 --------
 * list and import download files from FDS PostFinance SFTP to Bank Statement
 * generate authentication key for FDS Postfinance SFTP
 * import authentication key for FDS Postfianance SFTP

 Installation
 ------------
 To install this module, you need to add the fds postfinance module into your addons path.

-To encrypte new private key in the database, you need to add to your odoo config (odoo.conf): ssh_pwd = your_password
+To encrypt new private key in the database, you need to add to your odoo config (odoo.conf): ssh_pwd = your_password

 Configuration
 -------------